gjoliver/DreamBoothOnRay/README.md

   --num_samples_per_prompt=200
 ```

-Save a few (4 to 5) images of the subject being fine-tuned into the
+Save a few (4 to 5) images of the subject being fine-tuned
-model in a local directory.
+in a local directory.
 Then launch the training job with:
 ```
 python test.py                                    \
   --model_dir=<model_dir>                         \